 If implemented properly, automated marketing will let you:

-- Send out emails that are tailored for each of your customers.
+- Send out tailored emails to your customers.

-- Display new products and promotions that are based on the visitors’ shopping history.
+- Display new products and promotions as per the visitors’ shopping history.

 - Retarget customers for necessary product sales.